Wallis16/Docker_Machine_Learning/README.md

 # Docker for Machine Learning

-### Here we have a simple AI solution using Docker.
-The application is buit from scratch and has the goal of generating predictions receiving numerical data as input.
+#### Here we have a simple AI solution using Docker.
+The application is built from scratch and aims to generate predictions and receive numerical data as input.

 ## **Tree**